jamesjharper/nFundamental/README.md

 Using dotnet core, nFundamental aims at providing a simple and easy **cross-platfrom** solution for implementing rich audio functionality into any dotnet application without the need of mono prerequisite.
 This project is young and is not yet ready for production use.

+## Mission
+  - Provide easy audio API to all dotnet developers.
+  - To not require specialist knowlage to use.

+## What will it be
+  - Be simple to use.
+  - Be as portable as possable.
+  - Be technology independance as possable.
+  - Be Test Driven

 ## Project Heart beat

   - WASAPI Device Enumeration support       - DONE